Kanchenjunga Base Camp Trek

 For more details on how to prepare for trekking in Nepal, click here.

-Yes, hiring a local guide for the Kanchenjunga South Base Camp Trek is mandatory as it is a restricted area, and solo trekking is not permitted.
+Yes, you need a guide to trek to Kanchenjunga.
+The government of Nepal requires a guide for the Kanchenjunga trek to ensure the safety of tourists.
 Regulations require all trekkers to be accompanied by a licensed guide from a registered trekking company.

 At Nepal Hiking Team, our priority is the safety of our clients, guide, and porter.
 Our NHT guides are experienced locals with broad knowledge of the Kanchenjunga area; they know the culture of Rai and Limbu and the weather around there.